Do you already have a video? Here is how to upload the file to Mediasite.

 Keep your content organized by moving existing presentations into video collections such as Mediasite Channels and Shared folders.

 Offline, but not gone forever.
-Use Publish To Go to back up and archive your content.
+Self-service and administrator-assisted options to archive your Mediasite content.

 See viewing trends and discover how your audience interacts with your Mediasite content.